ForNeVeR/ChangelogAutomation/README.md

 Development
 -----------

-ChangelogAutomation is a .NET 5 application, so it requires [.NET 5 SDK][dotnet-sdk] (or a later version) for build.
+ChangelogAutomation is a .NET 5 application, and it requires [.NET 7 SDK][dotnet-sdk] (or a later version) for build.

 To build the application, run the following command: